 The Benefits of Taking a Cash Offer for Your Home

+What’s the first thought that pops into your head about the home selling process?
 Naturally, many homeowners call up their local real estate agent or Google for realtors.
 Agents and realtors are pros, handling everything from home listings to closing sales.

+It can also be a lifesaver if you’re rushed for time or overburdened with old properties.
 Even better, you enjoy a cash offer right in your hand.
-This means you get your money much quicker than traditional real estate transactions.
+This means you get your money much quicker than traditional real estate transactions – often in as little as 7-10 days compared to the 45-60 day typical closing period.

 Appraisals help determine your home’s value.
 Thus, they’re used to set listing prices, in addition to market rates.
 You would also pay for an appraisal if you wanted to take out a real estate loan.